Greenhill School (Addison, Texas): Academics

 The school is divided into four sections: Preschool, Lower School, Middle School, and the Upper School, which houses about 470 students in grades 9-12.

 Students are required to complete 48 hours of community service before graduating.
-The school is commonly known for having a rigorous program.

-In addition to maintaining a top education program, Greenhill is home to several well decorated co-curriculars.
-Its Band, Orchestra, Debate, Film, and Quiz Bowl programs have all garnered numerous state and national awards for their efforts.
+Additionally, Greenhill is home to several extracurricular clubs, some of which have received awards for their performance.
+Its Band, Orchestra, Debate, Video Production, and Quiz Bowl programs have all received state and national awards.

 Traditions

 The Water Tower

 Each year, the incoming seniors paint the Water Tower in the parking lot with graffiti.
 They spray their names on it with an overriding theme and picture to depict their grade.

 First Day of School

 On the first day of school, students arrive on campus with a painted water tower.
 The senior class comes to school with females dressed in white and males dressed in black.
 The whole school also attends an assembly in the Phillips Gymnasium to ring in the new year.